 - Place the flour in a large mixing bowl, then add the salt and yeast on opposite sides of the bowl.
 Stir each one in with your finger.
 Be careful not to let the salt touch the yeast directly, as it can kill or stunt the yeast.

-- Turn out the dough onto a floured surface and knead for about 10 minutes, until the dough is no longer sticky and passes the windowpane test.
-Check the dough by stretching a lump of dough between the thumb and forefinger of each hand.
-If the dough is translucent in places without breaking, it’s been kneaded enough.
+- Turn out the dough onto a floured surface and knead for about 10 minutes, until it's no longer sticky and passes the windowpane test.
+Check it by stretching a lump of dough between the thumb and forefinger of each hand.
+If it's translucent in places without breaking, it's been kneaded enough.
 If it breaks, knead a minute longer and check again.

 - Pour about 2 teaspoons of olive oil into a large mixing bowl.
 Shape the dough into a ball and turn it in the oil to coat, then cover the bowl tightly with plastic wrap and let it prove at room temperature until at least doubled in size, about 1 1/2 hours.

-Shaping the Muffaletta Bread (8 minutes + 1 hour proving)
+Shaping the Loaf (8 min + 1 hr proving)

 - Once the dough has doubled in size, punch it down with your fists to get rid of the air pockets.

-- Place the dough on a large, lightly floured baking stone or cookie sheet.
+- Place it on a large, lightly floured baking stone or cookie sheet.
 Shape it into a flat disc about 9 inches in diameter.

 - Spritz the top of the loaf with a little water and rub it into the surface.
 Sprinkle about two tablespoons of sesame seeds onto the top of the loaf and gently press them into the dough.

 - Loosely cover the loaf with a piece of plastic wrap, and let it prove at room temperature until almost doubled in size, about 1 hour.
-Once it’s proved, the dough should spring back quickly when gently prodded with a fingertip.
+Once it's proved, it should spring back quickly when gently prodded with a fingertip.

 - About 10 minutes before the loaf is done proving, preheat the oven to 425 F.